How to Get Your Gift Baskets on Television

 Always be gracious before leaving the studio.
 I left a gift basket and additional goodies from other baskets on a table for the television crew to enjoy.

-I also autographed my book, The Gift Basket Design Book, for the host.
-Whatever you choose to do genuinely and generously will be remembered so you are invited to appear again.
+I also autographed The Gift Basket Design Book, for the host.
+Whatever you choose to give genuinely and generously will be remembered so you are invited to appear again.

-You can promote your gift baskets on television just as I do.
+You absolutely can promote your gift baskets on television just as I do.
 Need advice on how to position yourself?
 I’ll tell you all of my secrets in a quick phone call when you schedule an appointment through my help line.
-Don’t delay – the holidays are approaching fast, and the last thing you want to see is your competitor taking your place on air.
+Don’t delay.
+Gift-giving occasions happen every month, and the last thing you want to see is your competitor taking your place on air.